-- · Develop their writing skills in Spanish - Write longer sentences about different topics: emotions, parts of our house, furniture and school life. - Be able to say/write numbers up to 100 - Describe people using more adjectives and writing more complex sentences. - Learn popular songs to support learning vocabulary - Use more verbs within their work
+- Writing skills in Spanish - Write longer sentences about different topics: emotions, parts of our house, furniture and school life. - Be able to say/write numbers up to 100 - Describe people using more adjectives and writing more complex sentences. - Learn popular songs to support learning vocabulary - Use more verbs within our work